When you hand someone the keys to your car, you’re handing over your car insurance coverage, too.

 “Peer-to-peer car sharing services are doing a disservice to customers by not disclosing they are putting their personal insurance and perhaps their own assets at risk,” says Loretta Worters, spokesperson at the Insurance Information Institute.
 “Customers should be aware that if their vehicle is being used as a commercial venture, it should be insured with a commercial policy.”

-Gusner's advice before joining any car-sharing program is firm: Do your research.
-Make sure you're not violating any portion of your personal auto insurance contract.
-And, she says, "look into the insurance that the car sharing plan has in place to make sure it's financially fit to payout high-dollar claims, if the worst-case scenario occurred."
+Do your research.
+Make sure you’re not violating any portion of your personal auto insurance contract.
+Look into the insurance that the car-sharing plan has in place to make sure it’s financially fit to payout high-dollar claims if the worst-case scenario occurred.